The Choir of Clare College,

 Choral Scholars are expected to fully commit to the Choir's busy schedule of services in Chapel during full term, and the large number of external commitments throughout the year.

 The Choir performs in major concert venues throughout the United Kingdom and tours internationally every year.
-In recent years, the Choir has toured to Japan, Australia, the USA, Israel and throughout Europe.
-The Choir has an ongoing relationship with Harmonia Mundi and records each year.
-In addition, the Choir regularly performs as part of the BBC Radio 3 Choral Evensong schedule.
+In recent years, the Choir has toured to the USA, Japan, Australia, Israel and throughout Europe.
+The Choir has an ongoing relationship with record label Harmonia Mundi, recording and releasing new CDs each year.
+In addition, the Choir regularly performs as part of the BBC Radio 3 Choral Evensong schedule, also appearing live on the station's In Tune programme.

 Many former members of the Choir now enjoy distinguished professional solo careers.
-Others sing in leading vocal ensembles such as the Monteverdi Choir, The Sixteen, Tenebrae, Polyphony, and the Tallis Scholars.
-Recent Organ Scholars have taken up positions at Westminster Abbey and St Paul’s Cathedral.
+Others sing in leading vocal ensembles such as the Monteverdi Choir, The Sixteen, Tenebrae, Polyphony, and the Tallis Scholars, whilst recent Organ Scholars have taken up positions at Westminster Abbey and St Paul’s Cathedral.
 Many former Organ and Choral Scholars have established international reputations including Sir Roger Norrington, Ivor Bolton, Richard Egarr, John Rutter, Stephen Farr, Dominic Wheeler, Elin Manahan Thomas and Nicholas Collon.

 Auditions for the Choral Scholarships take place after candidates have received an academic offer to study at the University.
 Academic interviews normally take place in December and auditions for Choral Awards take place between the end of January and the end of March.
-Occasionally the Choir will appoint choral volunteers closer to the start of the academic year to fill any remaining vacancies in the Choir.
+At the Choral Trials candidates can apply for a Choral Award at the College with which they hold their academic offer, or a volunteer choral position at a different College.
+Occasionally the Choir will appoint Choral Volunteers closer to the start of the academic year to fill any remaining vacancies in the Choir.

 Please click here for more information about Choral and Organ Scholarships.